 Post-Master’s Certificate in Community Information

-Website: https://twu.edu/slis/
+Website: https://twu.edu/slis/programs-admission-requirements/post-masters-certificate-in-community-information/

 The Post-Master's Certificate in Community Information gives professionals the opportunity to develop competencies and skills in community engagement, which will help them expand library services, foster community-led collaborations and grant writing, and ensure libraries are an essential part of the social infrastructure.
 Students learn how to engage community members and organizations to facilitate positive change in their own communities.